jcraigk/phishin/README.md

 ## Maintenance

 You can create a new user via the Rails console (`rails c`).
-See [Devise documentation](https://github.com/plataformatec/devise) for details.
+See [Devise documentation](https://github.com/plataformatec/devise) for details on the authentication system.

-You can use [Adminer](https://www.adminer.org/) to interact with Postgres using a GUI.
-Visit `http://localhost:81` and select `PostgreSQL` in the System dropdown menu.
-Server is `pg`, username/pass are both `postgres`, db name is `phishin`.

 ## Contributions